Volunteering in Peru

 From 2 Weeks

 All programs are available for a minimum duration of 2 weeks.

 The civilization of the Incas is best seen in Peru over any other country and here many Inca traditions are still alive today.
 Cusco was the center of the Inca empire, which is why it is now known as the archaeological capital.
 The city is an ideal starting point for expeditions that dive into the exciting Inca Empire.

 The Incas considered themselves children of the Sun God.

 The Inca religion was very complex.
 They worshiped gods that represented forces of nature, their religion was a combination of animism and fetishism and some of their rituals included the sacrifice of animals and even humans.
-One of their most important gods was, Inti, the Sun God.
-The royal family believed they were directs descendants of Inti.
-The Incas considered themselves children of the Sun God and the sun had a great influence on their daily life, ceremonies and architecture.
+One of their most important gods was Inti, the Sun God.
+The royal family believed they were directed descendants of Inti.
+The Incas considered themselves children of the Sun God and the sun had a great influence on their daily life, ceremonies, and architecture.

 Medical care in Peru certainly looks very different than we are used to in Western countries.
 Especially for medical students who are still in training or study, this is a good opportunity to see how local practices and smaller clinics in South America work.
 As an assistant to the local doctors and nurses you will learn to provide good medical care with the meager resources of the hospital.